Sexist I’m not, though I must admit I believe there are a few things men have a firmer handle on than women. Just a few, mind you.

 It began innocently enough.
 I walked into the living room one evening and found her on the sofa and the remote on the ottoman.
 During a commercial break on her favorite cartoon, I decided to see what else was on.
-When I reached for the remote, however, I found a hand already there.
+When I reached for the remote, however, I found a little hand already upon it.
 Hers.

-The ensuing standoff was both temporary and bloodless, and my Alpha role within the family remained intact.
+The standoff that ensued was both temporary and bloodless, and my Alpha role in the family remained intact.
 But as these remote control battles increased in frequency, I began to lose a bit of face.
 The last one, yesterday, ended in a tickle fight that was only broken up with my son whopping me with a pillow.

 True, there is a certain amount of power involved in the remote.
 Those buttons are alluring.
 I have a control over the television that is not offered in my life.
 Possibilities that are difficult at least and impossible at best.

 Zoom, for instance.
 With a push of a button, my remote will enlarge a certain area of my screen and bring greater detail to the larger picture.
 The ramifications are enormous.
-I have outwitted both Shawn Spencer on Psych and the dude in the vest on The Mentalist by the careful manipulation of that button.
-I don’t miss anything.
+I have outwitted both Jethro Gibbs on NCIS and Shawn Spencer on Psych by careful manipulation of that button.
+I don’t miss anything, even the smallest and most hidden clues.
 Which is quite unlike my own life, in which I miss too much.

 And there is the Swap button.
-A wonderful feature that lets me instantly trade what I’m seeing for something else.
+How wonderful that one is, enabling me to instantly trade what I’m watching for something else.
 Easy on my remote.
 Harder in my reality.

 The Exit button is even more handy, enabling me to quickly escape from a screen I have no idea how I managed to get to.
-The Exit button works wonders for me when it comes to the television.
-Not in life, though.
-Most of the time I have to find my own way out of all the self-inflicted confusion.
+Exit works wonders for me in working with the television.
+Unfortunately, I rarely have one in life.
+Most of the time, I must find my own way out of the confusion I get myself into.

 I would also like to have Pause, Rewind, and Fast Forward buttons in my life, just so I could take a break or try something again or skip over the parts I don’t like.